katsuster/memaccess/README.md

 ## memaccess
-'memaccess' (command name 'ma') reads and writes value(s) to specified address.
+'memaccess' (command name 'ma') can read and write value(s) from/to specified address.

 ### Use Case